Holders of Unclaimed Financial Assets

 Montréal (Québec) H2Z 1W7

-If you are not satisfied with our decision regarding your application for the cancellation or waiver, you can ask for a review.
-To do so, send us, at the address on the letter we sent you informing you of our decision, an explanation of why you believe the decision is unfair or unfounded.
+If you are not satisfied with our decision regarding your application, you can ask for a review.
+To do so, send an explanation of why you believe the decision is unfair or unfounded to the address on the letter we sent you informing you of our decision.

-The decision rendered further to a request for review is not subject to appeal.
+The decision on a request for review is not subject to appeal.
 It can therefore not be contested in any way.